modxorg/Docs/en/extras/filelister/index.md

 ### Download

-It can be downloaded from within the MODx Revolution manager via \[Package Management\], or from the MODx Extras Repository, available here: <http://modxcms.com/extras/package/694>
+It can be downloaded from within the MODX Revolution manager via \[Package Management\], or from the MODx Extras Repository, available here: <http://modxcms.com/extras/package/694>

 ### Development and Bug Reporting